Phish concert tours and festivals: 1991

 Like the year before, Phish performed throughout 1991 all over the United States, visiting almost every state in the country.
 The band's dedicated fanbase continued to grow.
 With no radio, TV, or mainstream press coverage, this growth was based solely on word of mouth.
 Fans of the band launched Phish.Net, one of the first Internet websites in popular music.
 The site connected the band and fans from all over the country and helped spread the word about upcoming concerts, setlists, and band history.
 It would be a few years before the band started their official website, phish.com, but phish.net remained active throughout the band's career.

 Phish made the leap into the big leagues in 1991 when they signed a deal with Elektra Records, after releasing their first two albums independently.
 They would remain with the label until their 2004 breakup.
-In the midst of their touring schedule, they found time to record their major label debut, A Picture of Nectar, at White Crow Studios, in Burlington VT.
+In the midst of their touring schedule, they found time to record their major-label debut, A Picture of Nectar, at White Crow Studios, in Burlington VT.
 Released the following year, the album featured versions of concert staples such as "Stash", "Tweezer", and "Chalk Dust Torture", among others.

-1991 also saw Phish record an album with longtime associate, the Dude of Life, titled Crimes Of the Mind.
+1991 also saw Phish record an album with longtime associate the Dude of Life, titled Crimes Of the Mind.
 The Dude, who had previously lent his writing skill to classic Phish songs such as "Suzy Greenberg" and "Fluffhead", wrote the songs on the album and provided vocals while Phish performed the music.
 The Dude Of Life would occasionally appear on stage with Phish, to perform this material, most notably at Amy's Farm (see below).
 Upon Phish's surge in popularity, this was released on Elektra Records in 1994.

 Summer 1991 featured Phish touring with a horn section for the first and only time in their career.
-The Giant Country Horns, made up primarily of local Burlington musicians, featured on the majority of Phish's sets during this tour, utilizing both pre-written charts as well as factoring into the improvisational segments.
+The Giant Country Horns, made up primarily of local Burlington musicians, featured on the majority of Phish's sets during this tour, both utilizing pre-written charts and factoring into the improvisational segments.
 This horn section, or a variation, would occasionally make one-off appearances with Phish in the years to come, and would eventually serve as the inspiration, and basis, for the horns in Anastasio's solo band.

-Most notably, Phish also held their first official concert festival – Amy's Farm – held in upstate Maine at the horse farm of longtime fan Amy Skelton.
-It was a free show and, like many of their future festivals, was an outdoor camp out that closed the band's summer tour.
-Phish would go on to host three more summer festivals in Maine.
+Phish ended the summer celebrating their 8th anniversary at Larrabee Farm in Auburn, Maine The farm was the site of "First" fan Amy Skelton's horse stable.
+It was a free show with camping that closed the band's summer tour.
+The 3-set one day show called "Amy's Farm" is considered a precursor to the band's large, multi-day festivals in future years.

 Fall 1991 saw Phish touring with great intensity, from coast to coast and back again, culminating in their third consecutive New Year's Eve show, and the first to run for three sets.

 Original song debuts in 1991 included "Guelah Papyrus", "Chalk Dust Torture", "Setting Sail", "Poor Heart", "Brother", "It's Ice", "Sparkle", "All Things Reconsidered", and "Glide."